atharva-narkhede/User-Authentication-App-MERN/README.md

 # MERN Auth Project

 This repository contains a full-stack application built with the MERN stack (MongoDB, Express.js, React.js, and Node.js).
-The project is divided into two main parts:

-1. **Backend**: Handles the server-side logic, including user authentication and database operations.
-2. **Frontend (Auth)**: Provides the user interface for authentication, including login, registration, and profile management.
+It includes secure authentication with JSON Web Tokens (JWT), cookie handling for session management, and robust input validation using express-validator.

 ## Project Structure